FedericoJ4FRoselli/amisys/README.md

 **Troubleshooting**

 If you are cloning this repo on Windows and plan to use the dh0 folder you need to set `git config --global core.autocrlf false` to disable automatic transformation of line endings.
 If you clone this repo using CRLF, you will not be able to use the dh0 folder.
-If you need to use CRLF under Windows, I suggest you download the repo archive from Github instead.
+If you need to use CRLF under Windows, I suggest you [download the master archive from Github instead](https://github.com/cliffordcarnmo/amisys/archive/master.zip).